Skip to main content

 auth [success=3 default=ignore] pam_sss.so forward_pass

-• Ensure that the last authentication rule, pam_deny.so has the control flag set to requisite.
+• Ensure that the last authentication rule, pam_deny.so , has the control flag set to requisite.

-A sample of password-auth file before modification:
+Below is an example of the password-auth file before modification:

-sshd (/etc/pam.d/sshd)
+sshd Files

-• Ensure its control flag is include,
+• Change its control flag to include.

-A sample of sshd file before modification:
+A sample of the sshd file before modification.

-A sample of sshd file after modification:
+A sample of the sshd file after modification:

 FlagsValueDescription